Ian Fleming Publications

-Ian Fleming Publications is the production company formerly known as both Glidrose Productions Limited and Glidrose Publications Limited, named after its founders John Gliddon and Norman Rose.
+Ian Fleming Publications Limited (formerly known as Glidrose Productions Limited, from 1972 to 1998, and Ian Fleming (Glidrose) Publications Limited, from 1998 to 2002, named after its founders John Gliddon and Norman Rose) is a production company.
 In 1952, author Ian Fleming bought it after completing his first James Bond novel, Casino Royale; he assigned most of his rights in Casino Royale, and the works which followed it to Glidrose.

 In 1956, Ian Fleming hired literary agent Peter Janson-Smith to handle the foreign translation rights in the James Bond novels.
 He was the literary consultant and chairman of Ian Fleming Publications until 2001.
 Today, the Fleming family-owned Ian Fleming Publications administers all Fleming's literary works.

 Publication history

-After Fleming's death in 1964, the estate either commissioned or permitted new Bond works to be published.
+After Ian Fleming's death in 1964, the estate either commissioned or permitted new James Bond works to be published.
 In 1968, Kingsley Amis published Colonel Sun, under the pseudonym "Robert Markham".
 The company changed its name from Glidrose Productions to Glidrose Publications.
 In 1973, Glidrose sanctioned James Bond: The Authorized Biography of 007 by John Pearson.
-In 1977 and again in 1979, Eon Productions authorized Christopher Wood to write novelisations of his scripts for the Bond films The Spy Who Loved Me and Moonraker.
+In 1977 and again in 1979, Eon Productions authorized Christopher Wood to write novelisations of his scripts for the Bond films The Spy Who Loved Me and Moonraker, which were released as James Bond, the Spy Who Loved Me and James Bond and Moonraker.

 In 1981 the James Bond book series was revived, with new novels written by John Gardner.
 After writing 14 Bond books, John Gardner retired in 1996, and Raymond Benson, controversially at first, the first American to write a James Bond novel, replaced him.
 It was during Benson's six-book run that the company owning the rights to the Bond characters changed names from Glidrose Publications to Ian Fleming Publications; the publisher's new name appeared first in the 1999 book High Time to Kill.
 Benson stopped writing Bond books in 2002.
 On what would have been Fleming's 100th birthday—28 May 2008—the novel Devil May Care, appeared.
-Its author, Sebastian Faulks, was true to Bond's original character and background and provided 'a Flemingesque hero' who drove a battleship grey 1967 T-series Bentley.
+Its author, Sebastian Faulks, was true to James Bond's original character and background and provided 'a Flemingesque hero' who drove a battleship grey 1967 T-series Bentley.
 Next, Ian Fleming Publications commissioned Jeffery Deaver to write Carte Blanche, which was published in May 2011.
 In April 2012, the company announced that William Boyd would write the next Bond novel and Jonathan Cape in the UK and HarperCollins in Canada and the US published Solo in 2013.
 Anthony Horowitz's Trigger Mortis appeared in September 2015.